odoo/owl/doc/component.md

 OWL components are the building blocks for user interface.
 They are designed to be:

-1. **declarative:** the user interface should be described in term of the state of the application, not as a sequence of imperative steps.
+1. **declarative:** the user interface should be described in terms of the state of the application, not as a sequence of imperative steps.

 2. **composable:** each component can seamlessly be created in a parent component by